Protection of Minors Policy

 “The crimes of sexual abuse offend Our Lord,” the pope continues, “cause physical, psychological and spiritual damage to the victims and harm the community of the faithful.
 In order that these phenomena, in all their forms, never happen again, a continuous and profound conversion of hearts is needed, attested by concrete and effective actions that involve everyone in the church, so that personal sanctity and moral commitment can contribute to promoting the full credibility of the Gospel message and the effectiveness of the church’s mission.”

-Therefore, every CNEWA-Pontifical Mission-supported institution and program offering care for minors and vulnerable persons must be visited by an agency program officer to ensure the quality of care, including but not limited to any form of emotional, physical and sexual abuse (For procedures regarding site visits, please reference Administrative Policy #X).
+Therefore, every CNEWA-Pontifical Mission-supported institution and program offering care for minors and vulnerable persons must be visited by an agency program officer to ensure the quality of care, including but not limited to any form of emotional, physical and sexual abuse.

 In addition, every agency-supported institution and program must agree to uphold and endorse an agreement outlining CNEWA-Pontifical Mission’s concern for the welfare of all those in need (See “An Agreement Regarding the Welfare of Minors and Vulnerable Persons” attached to Administrative Policy A69) and adopt and implement a minor and vulnerable person protection policy approved by its respective episcopal conference or governing authority.
 This policy must have in place complaint and investigation procedures for allegations of emotional, physical or sexual abuse of minors or vulnerable persons, including but not limited to the abuse of authority to coerce or submit to sexual acts.

 Support for the care of minors and vulnerable persons